dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-02-05-professional-rails-testing.md

 Chapter 5.
 Writing understandable tests.

-I think this is the longest chapter but is the one that has more meat I think because it touches topics as code quality in tests, in thi case “abstractism”, ( we always hear about quality code but not in tests),  it revisits the what, the wind, the given, then as a structure for the test.
-Also how to accommodate the different files you need in the rails app, when to use helper when those are helpful, what about concerns,  when is a good practice to create a model without inheriting from active record,  how to preserve cohesion,  also AR spec future which is shared examples,  what may cause obfuscation in the tests,  whether you use subject or let in our spec, Plus the author gives a very useful opinion about how duplication ( he shares that duplication is okay when it comes to testing).
+I think this is the longest chapter but is the one that has more meat  because it touches topics as code quality in tests, in this case “abstraction”, (we always hear about quality code of the app itself but not in tests), it revisits the what the ‘when’, the ‘given’, ‘then’ as a structure for the test.
+Also how to accommodate the different files you need in the rails app, when to use helper when those are helpful, what about concerns, when is a good practice to create a model without inheriting from `ActiveRecord`,  how to preserve ‘cohesion’,  also Rspec feature which is ‘shared examples’,  what may cause obfuscation in the tests, whether you use ‘subject’ or ‘let’ in our specs, plus the author gives a very useful opinion about code duplication (he shares that duplication is okay when it comes to testing).

 Something that I truly liked is when the author brings up that a codebase is like a story book so each file has to be seen as a chapter, where you see essential points and it remains on those essentials topics and also incidental/distracting things that may go on the footnote or appendix.